jlevy/og-equity-compensation/README.md

 ## Common Scenarios

+🚧 This chapter seems to come out of nowhere.
+Any transitioning language would be helpful here ("Now that you know…"), or moving this information up (part of Equity Comp Details?).
+Shouldn’t Documents and Agreements follow Offers and Negotiations?

 Once you have stock options, there are several possible scenarios for exercise.

 - **Exercise and hold**: You can write the company a check and pay any taxes on the spread.
   You are then a stockholder, with a stock certificate that may have value in the future.
   As discussed [above](#equity-compensation-details), you may do this:
-  - Early, even immediately upon grant
+  - Early, even immediately upon grant.
-  - Before vesting (if early exercise is available to you)
+  - Before vesting (if early exercise is available to you).
-  - Sometime after vesting
+  - Sometime after vesting.
   - After leaving the company, as long as the exercise window is open.
     - 🔸 Recall that often the window closes soon after you leave a company, generally 90 days after termination.